Interventional Radiology Residency

 Spectrum Health Blodgett Hospital is a 410-bed non-profit acute care teaching hospital with an active medical staff of 240 physicians in East Grand Rapids, Michigan.
 It houses an arthritis institute, which focuses on reconstructive surgery.
 Residents complete most of their fluoroscopy rotation here, where there is a substantial bariatric surgery population.
-The diagnostic radiology department performs more than 35,000 diagnostic exams per year, including CT and MRI scanning, nuclear medicine, angiography and ultrasound.

 We also utilize the American Institute for Radiologic Pathology (AIRP) for a required rotation in the third year to focus on additional pathological study.
 The program will assist with logistics and accommodations during this away rotation.

 Residents present their research at major national meetings including Radiological Society of North America, American Roentgen Ray Society, American Society of Neuroradiology, and Association of University Radiologists.
 Residents are also encouraged to present their work at subspecialty meetings and the Grand Rapids Citywide Research Day hosted by Spectrum Health.
 Our program provides financial support for residents to attend any meeting at which the resident is the primary presenter of an oral presentation or educational exhibit.

 The scholarly activity support team provides support to Spectrum Health residents in all areas of research and scholarly activity (e.g., quality, educational, surveys).
 To access more details, including templates (e.g., study protocol, poster), help request forms and other contact information, contact the Spectrum Health Office of Research and Education Scholarly Activity Support.